susuhahnml/asp-game-ml-strategies/src/README.md

 #### Simulate a match

-This command can be used to simulate a match with one type of player against another in an specific game definition.
+This command can be used to simulate a match with between two previously loaded players in an specific game definition.
 It requires the following additional arguments to define the kind of players.

 Example:
 ```shell